 Here's an example of how the more thigns change, the more they stay the same.
 Single-ring set ups are as old as 'cross, and were always done with a single chainring and two chainguards on either side.
 Chainguards were often simply larger chainrings with the teeth ground off of them.
 As courses got faster and cranks (and shifters) improved in the late 1990s, particularly with the introduction of Shimano's 2-piece crank and narrower Q-factor, single-ring set ups went out of style, only to make a comeback recently with the introduction of narrow/wide chainrings, clutch rear derailleurs, and wide cassette ranges, perfected by SRAM with it's 1X system.

 If you decide to go with a single ring, the first step is to figure out what size chainring to use.
 You could go as small as a 38 or as large as a 46, with 42 being the standard.
 I've done an entire elite season on a 39 x 12 as my biggest gear, so don't be afraid go small on the single ring, especially if you have an 11 in back.
-It's hard to make general gearing recommendations because riders vary so much in terms of weight and power, but for me at 155 lbs, a 40 X 28 will get me over most hills in 'cross race, and 40 X 11 will handle any start or finish sprint.
+It's hard to make general gearing recommendations because riders vary so much in terms of weight and power, but for me at 155 lbs, a 40 X 28 will get me over most hills in 'cross race, and 40 x 11 will handle most any start or finish sprint.
 There is a point where having a really small gear offers no benefit, as it would be faster to run, but where that point is will be very personal.
 The benefit of a single-ring set up are again primarily simplicity, with no front derailleur or shifter to worry about, or to break.
+With medium- and long-cage derailleurs and expanded cassettes, the range you can cover with a modern 1x has expanded dramatically.

 If you're using two chainrings, your little ring could be anywhere from 34 to a 39, and your big ring could be a 44 though a 48.
-I find an 8-tooth difference to be ideal for shifting and for speed changes, and prefer a 44/36.
+I find an 8-tooth difference to be ideal for shifting and for speed changes, and prefer a 44/36 for racing.
+I find the 46 a little tall.
+But if I only had one bike, a 46/36 is perfect.

 Personally, I'm currently using a double-ring set up on my primary training bike, and single-ring set ups on my two race bikes.
 I realize that sounds like a luxury to most people, and indeed, it is.
 I prefer the double-ring set up on my training bike so that I can use it for both road and 'cross training and have a wider range of gears and finer gear ratio selection.
 I need a bike I motorpace with, and do a slow, muddy 'cross workout on.
 But in the races, a single-ring set up gives me all the gears I need, with a reliable and simple approach.